 Wilcox-Hodnett Doctoral Fellowships

-The Wilcox-Hodnett Fellowship is for doctoral students in the Educational Evaluation and Policy Analysis (EEPA) program who’s dissertation will focus on K-12 leadership/administration/policy
+The Wilcox-Hodnett Fellowship is for doctoral students in the EdD in Educational Leadership Program and students in the Educational Evaluation and Policy Analysis (EEPA) program are eligible if their dissertation will focus on K-12 leadership/administration/policy.

 For more information, please contact:

 Counselor Education Scholarships & Grants

 We have several scholarships available for students entering or currently in our Counselor Education program.

 (1) Kimberley F. Crews Memorial Fund: